Wasserwecken/bvhio/readme.md

 This libary is a side product of my master thesis, in order to extract conveniently local and world data features from a humanoid skeleton hierarchy.
 I could not find any libary that could do that, without bloat or the features I required for extraction or modification.

 ## Notes
-- Right now, this libary can only read .bvh files.
-But it will be able to write .bvh in the future
 - The package [spatial-transform](https://github.com/Wasserwecken/spatial-transform) is used as base object for joints and provides the most properties and methods.
 - The package [PyGLM](https://github.com/Zuzu-Typ/PyGLM) is used for matrix, quaternion and vector calculations.
 - Same coordination space as [openGL and GLM](https://www.evl.uic.edu/ralph/508S98/coordinates.html) is used.
 Which is: Right-Handed, - Y+ is up, Z- is forward and positive rotations are counter clockwise.